 Coconut oil substitutions: The coconut oil in this recipe can be swapped out for any other cooking oil, vegan butter or even regular butter if you tolerate dairy.

-Maple syrup substitutions: The maple syrup in this recipe can be swapped out for liquid honey or agave syrup.
-I don’t suggest swapping it out for granulated sugars, otherwise the liquid to dry ingredient ratio will be off.
+Pure maple syrup substitutions: The maple syrup in this recipe can be swapped out for liquid honey or agave syrup.
+I don’t suggest swapping it out for granulated sugars or coconut sugar, otherwise the liquid to dry ingredient ratio will be off.
+Another good option would be apple sauce if you don’t want them too sweet.
+Just make sure to add less dairy free milk so that the batter isn’t too runny.

 Vanilla extract substitutions: Instead of vanilla extract, you can also use vanilla bean powder, vanilla bean paste, or non alcohol based vanilla extract.